 Barton, K ;

-The purpose of this work was to continue to monitor progress towards the Scottish Dietary Targets (SDTs) as set out in the National Food and Drink Policy and the Obesity Route Map, with the exception of salt in adults and sugars in children which require different methodologies and are measured separately.
+The purpose of this work is to monitor progress towards the Scottish Dietary Goals (http://www.scotland.gov.uk/Resource/0042/00421385.pdf ), with the exception of salt in adults and sugars in children as these require different methodologies and are measured separately.
 The revised Goals replaced the Scottish Dietary Targets, which were originally set in 1996.

-- There was some evidence of progress towards achieving the SDTs for fruit and vegetables and brown/wholemeal bread, however the incremental increases continued to be very small.
+Between 2001 and 2009 there was some evidence of progress towards achieving the Scottish Dietary Goal for fruit and vegetables and brown/wholemeal bread, however the incremental increases continued to be very small.

 - Final report 2001-2009